 This is how I interpret the technique.
 Professionals in the area of myofascial work will be more articulate.

-Any time in pregnancy or labor.
+Any time.
 It takes about 5 to 30 minutes, depending on the individual.
 10 minutes is common.

 How to do the Diaphragmatic (or Abdominal) Release:

 The mother can lay on her back or side.
 If on her back, she can be slightly propped up by pillows.
 Her weight should settle through her back though, not her bottom.
 Loose clothing may seem to help success.

 I learned this with the mother on her back.
 When a woman can't lay on her back, she can stand and use the Standing Release instead.